[NEW] GoFundMe’s latest report: The Social State of Giving

 Give a Few Ideas to Start

-Choosing either of those options takes you to the affiliate’s official DIY fundraising page that lists all the different ways you can fundraise on their behalf.
-There are nine different options to capture a variety of events, interests, and motivations like donating a birthday, wedding or shower registry, and fundraising in honor of someone.
+Choosing either of those options takes you to the affiliate’s official DIY fundraising page, which lists all the different ways you can raise money on their behalf.
+Nine different options capture a variety of events, interests, and motivations, such as donating a birthday, wedding or shower registry, or fundraising in honor of someone.

 DIY fundraising